hjovi1/PerfOMICS/README.md

 information on the frequencies of each genotype for the 23 genes being analysed.
 A function responsible for generating a data set using the researched genotype probabilities.

+The goal of PerfOMICS is to profile athletes in terms of endurance, power and speed and forecast the effects on athletic performance and training recommendations.
+This package may help athletes decide their choice of sport or athletic activity and maximize athletic potential through tailoring of athletic programs.

 The \`PerfOMICS\` package was developed using \`R version 4.1.1 (2021-08-10)\`,